Mitsurishi/Node.js-REST-API-postgreSQL/README.md

 # Node.js REST service to work with small postgreSQL database

-**The application provides CRUD operations for film DB which has 3 tables:**
+**The application provides CRUD operations for moive DB which has 3 tables:**

 1.  films table;
 2.  genres table;